dr-cagri-tanriover/NE555-recommender/README.md

 Following is a sample prompt I used to give you an idea:
 > "suggest 10 NE555 timer circuits that include LED or sound output or a combination of both.
 Each circuit should include no more than 10 electronic components and should be beginner friendly."

+## Key observations/learnings:
+#### 1 - <u>Reliability of the produced search results</u>
+This seems to be a function of the LLM model used as well as the content of the instructions.txt files used to guide each agent in the pipeline.

+At the time of writing, I tried Google's gemini-2.5-flash, gemini-2.5-flash-lite, gemini-2.0-flash, and gemini-2.0-flash-lite models.
+2.5 flash works the best but sometimes access to it can be limited due to bandwidth issues.
+2.5 flash lite is the next best model to use.
+The remaining 2.0 flash models provide comparable results.

+By manually modifying the instructions.txt files, I managed to reduce the broken URL references provided by the search agent and improved the relevance of the information provided by the same agent.
+Therefore, I can confirm investing time into manually improving the (initially) auto-generated instructions.txt files is definitely worthwhile.

+That said, I could not reduce the broken link errors to zero despite all my efforts.
+I also observed that the search agent provides the wrong information when that is based on pdf files rather than URLs.
+The content of the few pdf files recommended by the agent missed the requested NE555 electronic component and the associated circuits.
+Therefore, creating an agent that exclusively handles the pdf files as part of the search may be a better and more accurate approach here, which is something I plan to experiment with later on.

+One other unexpected behavior I observed is sometimes the pipeline fails to generate and write the html data into a file as explicitly instructed.
+Upon observing this behavior, simply rerunning the agentic pipeline (without making any modifications) seems to fix this problem.
+I am not sure why this inconsistency occurs and I will continue to observe the frequency of this issue and see if there is a fix I can apply.